Location: Near Big Bear Lake in the San Bernardino National Forest

 Okay, on to the trail!

-- Off-camber sections: This trail has off-camber areas where the terrain slopes to one side, necessitating careful vehicle positioning and balance to avoid rollovers or sliding.
+- Off-camber sections: The trail has off-camber areas where the terrain slopes to one side, demanding careful vehicle positioning and balance to avoid rollovers or sliding.

-The landscape is characterized by a mix of coniferous trees, such as Jeffrey pines, ponderosa pines, and white firs, as well as deciduous trees like black oaks and cottonwoods.
-The forest floor is covered with various shrubs, grasses, and wildflowers, particularly during the spring and summer months.
+The landscape is characterized by a mix of coniferous trees, such as Jeffrey pines and white firs, and deciduous trees like black oaks.
+The creek banks are lined with willows, alders, and cottonwoods, while the forest floor is dotted with ferns, grasses, and wildflowers during the spring and summer months.

-The San Bernardino National Forest is home to a wide variety of wildlife, and if you’re lucky, you may encounter several species along the trail.
+The San Bernardino National Forest is home to a wide variety of wildlife, and you may encounter several species along the Holcomb Creek Trail.
 Some common animals in the area include mule deer, black bears, mountain lions, coyotes, bobcats, and grey foxes.
 Smaller mammals like squirrels, chipmunks, and raccoons may also be spotted.

 If you’re into birds, keep your eyes peeled for species that include Steller's jays, mountain chickadees, acorn woodpeckers, and various types of hawks and eagles.

-- Holcomb Valley Campground: Located about 1.5 miles from the John Bull trail, Holcomb Valley Campground offers a more rustic camping experience with fewer amenities.
+- Holcomb Valley Campground: Located about 3 miles from the Holcomb Creek trail, Holcomb Valley Campground offers a more rustic camping experience with fewer amenities.
 The campground has 19 campsites, and facilities include vault toilets, fire pits, and picnic tables.
 It operates on a first-come, first-served basis.

 - Hanna Flat Campground: This campground is situated in a more forested area, offering a more secluded camping experience.
 At an elevation of 7,000 feet, you can expect the weather to be mild for Southern California, and during the summer days rarely exceed 90º F with night dropping to a balmy 50º-65º F, on average.
 Hanna Flat Campground has around 88 campsites with amenities like restrooms, fire pits, and picnic tables.
-It is located about 6 miles from the John Bull trail.
+It is located about 5 miles from the Holcomb Creek trail.
 Reservations can be made through Recreation.gov.

 - Serrano Campground: Located on the north shore of Big Bear Lake, Serrano Campground offers over 100 campsites with amenities such as restrooms, drinking water, fire pits, and picnic tables.
-It is situated about 9 miles from the John Bull trail.
+It is situated about 9 miles from the Holcomb Creek trail.
 Reservations can be made through Recreation.gov.